rhansen2/dyndao/README.md

 *LICENSE*

-MIT license.
+dyndao is released under the MIT license.
 See LICENSE file.